LogicalContracts/LogicalEnglish/clientExample/doc/lodgeIT.md

 # Examples from LodgeIT

 1. [CGT Assets and Exemptions](../../kb/1_cgt_assets_and_exemptions.pl): A Capital Gain Tax, CGT, asset is (a) any kind of property; or (b) a legal or equitable right that is not property.
 This document is a first approximation to a computational model of related concepts.
 It is based on the [List of CGT assets and exemptions](https://www.ato.gov.au/Individuals/Capital-gains-tax/List-of-cgt-assets-and-exemptions/) from the Australian Tax Office.
-This document can be used to answer questions such as:
+The document can be used to answer questions such as:

     1.1. [which thing is a CGT asset](https://github.com/LogicalContracts/LogicalEnglish/blob/b36ce6e39ccc6ca29ab62397f7f1a5ab7799b8f7/kb/1_cgt_assets_and_exemptions.pl#L506).